 Tip #1 Avoid Using Name From Big Blog

-I’m strongly against new bloggers to use names like Nomadic, Adventurous, Vagabond, Backpacker, Traveling, Wandering, etc. It’s because those names have already been used by the huge blogs who got very high domain authority and ranks on first pages in Google search results.
+It’s not recommended for new bloggers to use names like Nomadic, Adventurous, Vagabond, Backpacker, Traveling, etc. It’s because those names have already been used by the huge blogs who got very high domain authority and ranks on first pages in Google search results.

 If you gave your blog the name, say ‘NomadicChris’, you’re going head-on against huge blogs like NomadicMatt.
 You’re probably not going far with that.
 And people will think that you’re not professional enough to think of a creative name.